Willa Murray Design is committed to making quality handmade shoes and leather goods.

 What began as a one- year experiment in a small business making bags of recycled materials in Toronto as an owner and maker at Mariclaro quickly turned into an 8-year journey and life passion.
 Even after working with leather all these years, the beautiful material continues to inspire me.
 The leather I am particularly proud to offer are hides of moose and deer hunted in Ontario by subsistence hunters.

 In 2014, I started to learn the art of shoe making, an art that offers limitless opportunities for growth.
 Recently, I have gone back to my carpentry roots to make tool rolls for carpenters and masons while rebuilding my timber frame home in Maberly, Ontario.
+Since then I have relocated to North of Westport and have a studio where you can take classes.

 Sharing the passion I have for leatherwork through teaching classes and workshops has brought me great pleasure in recent years.